ramavats/polkadot-workshop-iit-bombay/README.md

 # Activity Time

 **Testnet Faucet** : https://substratefaucet.xyz/
 **Testnet URL** : https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fberesheet.jelliedowl.net#/
 **RPC of the Beresheet testnet** : `wss://beresheet.jelliedowl.net`

+## Tasks
+- [ ] Distribute your tokens to as many people as possible.
+- [ ] Make your tokens decentralized by removing Sudo access.
+- [ ] Put a proposal on the governance.

 # Notes and Errors